-Consequently, it would seem very unusual to expect voters to retain far-reaching and detailed memories of the economy's every ebb and flow.
+If this assumption is correct, it would seem very unusual to expect voters to retain far-reaching and detailed memories of the economy's every ebb and flow.
 But, though the economic voting literature now includes more than 600 articles and books (Lewis-Beck and Costa Lobo 2017), research on voter myopia remains limited.
 Most economic voting scholars simply assume it away.
-The few pieces of research that do engage with the problem tend to do so in one of two ways: a voter-centric approach that relies on individual-level data and experimental methods or an electorate-centric approach that relies on aggregate-level time series data.
+The few pieces of research that do engage with the problem tend to do so in one of two ways: a voter-centric approach that relies on individual-level data and experimental methods or an electorate-centric approach that relies on aggregate-level time series.
 Each approach has its own strengths and weaknesses, and comparing findings from one to the other can be difficult.
 Still, both tend to come to the same conclusion: that voters' economic time frames are short.
-Yet how short they really are remains an open question.
+Yet just how short they are remains a mystery.